Yaxin9Luo/Gamma-MOD/README.md

    - By routing out redundant tokens, the model can allocate more computational resources to important areas
    - Example: In the IQ test image (middle of first row), the model concentrates on arithmetic and geometric aspects, leading to more accurate responses

-This visualization demonstrates how Gamma-MOD effectively reduces computational overhead while maintaining the model's ability to process and respond to complex multimodal inputs.
+This visualization demonstrates how $\gamma$-MOD effectively reduces computational overhead while maintaining the model's ability to process and respond to complex multimodal inputs.

 ---